Nikola-Milovic/blog/content/posts/2025-4-15-integration-testing-node-vitest-testcontainers/index.md

 ---
 date: 2025-04-15T17:43:38+02:00
 draft: false
+tags: ["nodejs", "postgres", "testing","vitest","integration testing"]
 params:
   author: Nikola Milovic
-title: Integration Testing Node.js Like You Mean It (with Vitest & Testcontainers)
+title: Integration Testing Node.js Postgres interaction Like You Mean It (with Vitest & Testcontainers)
+cover:
+  image: cover.png
+  alt: integration testing with postgres and nodejs
+  hidden: true
 ---

-# Integration Testing Node.js Like You Mean It (with Vitest & Testcontainers)
+# Integration Testing Node.js Postgres interaction Like You Mean It (with Vitest & Testcontainers)

 Look, unit tests are great for checking isolated logic.
 But eventually, you need to know if your code _actually_ works with a real database, message queue, or whatever external service you depend on.
 Mocking everything is fragile and often hides bugs that only show up when things get real.
 Shared dev databases?
 A recipe for flaky tests and stepping on colleagues' toes.